kvasdopil/ui-gen/README.md

   - Shows PromptPanel only when screen is selected
   - Handles screen click events for selection
   - Displays "No content" message when screen has no HTML
+  - Handles deletion of conversation points with automatic selection adjustment
+  - Removes entire screen when last conversation point is deleted
+  - Persists all changes immediately via onUpdate callback
 - **PromptPanel.tsx**: History panel component displaying conversation and modification interface
   - Displays all conversation points (prompts) as clickable cards
   - Highlights the currently selected prompt with blue border and background
   - Allows clicking prompts to view their corresponding HTML outputs
+  - Shows delete icon on hover for the last history entry
+  - Delete icon appears gray by default, turns red on hover
+  - Hovering delete icon highlights the entry with red border and background
+  - Provides confirmation dialog before deleting entries
   - Provides "Modify" button to enter modification mode
   - Shows modification input field with "Create" button when in edit mode
   - Handles canceling edit mode when input field loses focus and is empty
   - Only visible when parent screen is selected
+  - All entries maintain consistent width (space reserved for delete icon)

 - Separation of concerns: UI generation logic in API route, rendering in components, viewport management in page component, persistence in storage abstraction